rofirobbani/WhatsAppBroadcast/README.md

 ```

 ## 📁 Excel Format Example
-Save your Excel file as `numbers.xlsx` and ensure it includes the following headers:
+Save your Excel file as `listwa.xlsx` and ensure it includes the following headers:

 | number       | name       | link                         |
 |--------------|------------|------------------------------|